jalberse/CLIP-to-onnx-converter/README.md

 To replicate CLIP.encode_image(), we can simply export the CLIP.visual VisionTransformer(nn.Module) and its forward() function will be saved to ONNX properly.
 To replicate CLIP.encode_text(), things are a bit more complex.
 The function does not just pass to a forward() call on the Transformer, but makes some additional modifications.
 These would need to be re-implemented in the target language around calls to the ONNX graph; the various tensors involved are also saved out by this script to be loaded and used in these operations

 Note that the forward() model function doesn't truly need its own .ONNX file - you can simply use the other two models, and re-implement the CLIP.forward() function accordingly wherever these models are being used.
-This saves ~1GB disk space, which is the size of the combined model (for the largest ViT model).
+This saves ~1.6 GB disk space, which is the size of the combined model (for the largest ViT model).

 Reference the [CLIP repository](https://github.com/openai/CLIP) to view the encode_image(), encode_text(), and forward() definitions for CLIP.